forestgrape/coronavirus/spread_analyses.md

 > There's no proof yet as fare as I know.
 But evidence strong enough to **not allow spectators** anymore in Covid risk regions.

-> In epidemiology too: **Courageously exploring and trying combined with supervision and analyses help** to understand SARS-CoV-2 including its transmission.
+> In epidemiology too: **Courageously exploring and trying combined with measurements, consideration and analyses help** to understand SARS-CoV-2 including its transmission.

 #### Settings in Sport Stadiums
 [**in work**]